websanco/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/adding-configuration-options-to-fragments.md

     ./setup_tutorial.sh
     ```

-1. Import the Fragment Collection to the Docker container using the Fragments Toolkit.
+1. Import the Fragment Set to the Docker container using the Fragments Toolkit.
 Alternatively, you can [import the Fragment manually](../../displaying-content/using-fragments/managing-page-fragments.md).

     ```bash
     yarn run import